underscoreio/essential-slick/src/pages/basics.md

 ### Custom Column Mappings

-We want to work with types have have meaning to our application.
+We want to work with types that have meaning to our application.
 This means moving data from the simple types the database uses into something else.
 We've already seen one aspect of this where the column values for `id`, `sender`, `content`, and `ts` fields are mapped into a row representation of `Message`.

 At a level down from that, we can also control how our types are converted into column values.
 For example, we're using [JodaTime][link-jodatime]'s `DateTime` class.
 Support for this is not built-in to Slick, but we want to show it here to illustrate how painless it is to map types to the database.